superjamie/rocswap/README.md

 If you have models which are smaller than your VRAM (minus about 1 GiB for other allocations) then you can keep `-ngl 99` in the server config to load all layers on the GPU.

-However, if you are running a model larger than your GPU's VRAM, then use the llama-swap llama.cpp log output (<http://localhost:8080/logs>) and the `radeontop` commandline program to load as many layers as you can with the llama.cpp `-ngl` option without overflowing VRAM.
+If you are running a model larger than your GPU's VRAM, then use the llama-swap llama.cpp log output (<http://localhost:8080/logs>) and the `radeontop` commandline program to load as many layers as you can with the llama.cpp `-ngl` option without overflowing VRAM.
 The other layers will run on the CPU.

 For example, I have a Radeon RX 5600 XT 6Gb.
-I can load all of small models like Gemma-2-2B-It or Phi-3.5-mini-instruct (4B) on the GPU.
+I can load all of small models like Gemma-2-2B-it or Phi-3.5-mini-instruct (4B) on the GPU.
 To load a larger model like Llama-3.1-8B-Q6KL, I can only load 24 layers of the model's 33 layers so I use `-ngl 24`.

 ## License